 Organizational psychology is a sub-type of psychology.
 Industrial and organizational psychology professionals apply psychological principles of psychology to organizations and businesses.
 They study human behavior at work.
 Industrial organizational psychology professionals typically have a master’s degree.

-An organizational psychologist is a sub-type of psychology, and these professionals typically work for large businesses and non-profit organizations.
-There are many other areas of employment for organizational psychologists, including for government agencies and being self-employed.
+An organizational psychologist typically works for a large business or non-profit organization.
+There are many other areas of employment for industrial organizational psychology professionals, including for government agencies and being self-employed.
 The job market for psychologists (including IO psychologists) is expected to grow by 8% through 2030.

 Related resource: Top 15 Master’s in Human Factors and Ergonomics

-The Bureau of Labor Statistics (BLS) collects earnings and employment data for all occupations in the United States.
-Their data shows that the mean hourly wage for an organizational psychologist was $54.18 as of May 2020.
-This yields a mean annual salary of about $112,690.
+The Bureau of Labor Statistics (BLS) collects salary information for all occupations in the United States.
+Their data shows that the mean hourly wage for an organizational psychologist was $54.48 as of May 2021.
+This yields a mean annual salary of about $113,320.

 The median hourly wage for organizational psychologists is $50.63.
 The median salary is $105,310.
 The median is the point at which half of earners make less and half of earners make more than the median.

-From a salary standpoint, organizational psychologists in the lowest 10 percent of earners is about $63,750 per year.
-Workers in the 25th percentile earn a median salary of $69,780 while earners in the 75th percentile earn a median yearly wage of $137,830.
-Organizational psychologists in the 90th percentile earn a median wage of $192,800.
+From a salary standpoint, organizational psychologist salary amounts in the lowest 10 percent of earners is about $63,750 per year.
+Workers in the 25th percentile earn a median salary of $79,590 while earners in the 75th percentile earn a median salary of $135,070.
+Organizational psychologists in the 90th percentile earn a median wage of $168,300.

 Pay Based on the Industry of Employment

-The BLS notes that the highest-paying industries for organizational psychologists include:
+The Bureau of Labor Statistics notes that the highest-paying industries for organizational psychologists include: